stewpend0us/csim2/README.md

 In this example the system input is scaled (multiplied by some constant) before being sent on to block[0].
 Then the first (and only) state of block[0] is used as the input into block[1].
-Hopefully this is fairly obvious after looking at the example `update_c_inputs` implementation.
+Hopefully this is fairly obvious after looking at the example `update_c_inputs` implementation in `example/block_system.c`.
 The rest of the diagram is showing what the block system is doing for you.
 Essentially each blocks physics function is called in turn and the results are stacked in the block system output.